Pope County Militia War: Death of County Clerk Hickox

 On August 31, 1872, shortly after loading the county records into a wagon and sending them off toward Russellville, Sheriff Dodson, County Clerk Hickox, and former deputy Williams left the courthouse in Dover riding south.
-A short distance later, Williams reined his horse to the right onto the sidewalk, riding toward the woodshop of William H. H. Pointer (Poynter), with Dodson and Hickox following.
-As he got in front of the shop he threw out his hand firing a pistol shot toward the shop and another shot was fired from one of the other two riders.
-In response, two reports from a shotgun came from the shop.
-Hickox fell from his horse dead.
+A short distance later, Williams reined his horse to the right onto the sidewalk, riding toward the woodshop of William H. H. Poynter (Poynter), with Dodson and Hickox following.
+As he got in front of the shop, Williams threw out his hand, firing two pistol shots toward the shop, and another shot was fired from one of the other two riders.
+In response, Poynter fired twice with a shotgun from the shop.
+Hickox fell from his horse, dead.
 Dodson and Williams galloped off, shooting back toward the town.
-Men who had pistols ran from where they had been sitting in front of town stores firing twenty-five to thirty shots.
-Williams' horse was hit in a foreleg, Williams last seen on the road to Russellville with his horse trotting on three legs.
+Men who had pistols ran from where they had been sitting in front of town stores, firing twenty-five to thirty shots.
+Williams' horse was hit in a foreleg.
+Williams was last seen on the road to Russellville with his horse trotting on three legs.

 Later that day, Justice of the Peace Allen Brown was accidentally shot shortly after a jury of inquest on the death of Hickox had concluded.
 Mortally wounded, Brown claimed that he had been shot by a brother of the late William Hale but recanted after he was told by his daughter that Hale had been with her at supper at the time of the shooting.
 Before dying, he made a statement that he believed the shooting was purely accidental.

-Following the death of Hickox, Jacob L. Shinn, one of the leading citizens of Russellville and the county, traveled with an eyewitness of the killing, Rev. J. M. P. Hickerson, to Little Rock where Shinn met with Governor Hadley on September 4 and arranged a meeting between Hadley and Hickerson.
-Reports said that Frank Hickox, a brother of the slain clerk and another man waylaid the stage between Russellville and Perry Station, at that time the furthest west terminus of the Little Rock & Fort Smith Railroad, thinking to find Hickerson, remove him from the stage and prevent him from seeing the Governor.
-However, Shinn and Hickerson bypassed Perry Station, traveling on horseback to Lewisburg, where they took the train.
-On the evening of the 4th, Hickerson was accosted on Markham Street in Little Rock by Hickox, Pope County Sheriff Dodson, and Deputy Sheriff Williams—who apparently were trying to intimidate Hickerson and keep him from talking to Hadley—, but was able to find refuge in a shop and obtain aid from a policeman.
+Following the death of Hickox, Jacob L. Shinn, one of the leading citizens of Russellville and the county, traveled with an eyewitness to the killing, Rev. J. M. P. Hickerson, to Little Rock, where Shinn met with Governor Hadley on September 4 and arranged a meeting between Hadley and Hickerson.
+Reports said that Frank Hickox, a brother of the slain clerk, and another man waylaid the stage between Russellville and Perry Station, at that time the furthest west terminus of the Little Rock & Fort Smith Railroad, thinking to find Hickerson, remove him from the stage, and prevent him from seeing the Governor.
+However, Shinn and Hickerson bypassed Perry Station and rode on horseback to Lewisburg, where they took the train.
+On the evening of the 4th, Hickerson was accosted on Markham Street in Little Rock by Hickox, Pope County Sheriff Dodson, and Deputy Sheriff Williams—who apparently were trying to intimidate Hickerson and keep him from talking to Hadley—but he was able to find refuge in a shop and obtain aid from a policeman.